 Build vs. Buy

 Talent acquisition specialists seeking to deploy technology to enhance the recruitment process have a variety of off-the-shelf options from which to choose.
 Cloud-based HR solutions are becoming increasingly commonplace and HR processes such as onboarding and offboarding are prime candidates for RPA initiatives.
 In many cases, tailoring the capabilities to a company’s specific requirements can be viable.
-Indeed, technology services company that develops specialized capabilities around talent acquisition can enhance its own competitive positioning, as well as deliver a value-added service to its customers.
+Indeed, a technology services company that develops specialized capabilities around talent acquisition can enhance its own competitive positioning, as well as deliver a value-added service to its customers.

 In today’s marketplace, making bad hires simply isn’t an option.
 A company that invests time and money to attract, evaluate and hire a candidate only to have that candidate leave six months into the job, risks seriously eroding its competitive advantage.